Ho Chi Minh: Legacy

 This "congeniality" with Confucian tradition was remarked on by Nguyen Khac Vien, a leading Hanoi intellectual of the 1960s and 70s.
 In "Confucianism and Marxism in Vietnam" Nguyen Khac Vien, saw definite parallels between Confucian and party discipline, between the traditional scholar gentry and Hồ Chí Minh's party cadres.

 A completely different form of the cult of Hồ Chí Minh (and one tolerated by the government with uneasiness) is his identification in Vietnamese folk religion with the Jade Emperor, who supposedly incarnated again on earth as Hồ Chí Minh.
 Today, Hồ Chí Minh as the Jade Emperor is supposed to speak from the spirit world through Spiritualist mediums.
 The first such medium was one Madam Lang in the 1990s, but the cult acquired a significant number of followers through another medium, Madam Xoan.
 She established on 1 January 2001 the Đạo Ngọc Phật Hồ Chí Minh (the Way of Hồ Chí Minh as the Jade Buddha), also known as Đạo Bác Hồ (the Way of Uncle Hồ) at đền Hòa Bình (the Peace Temple) in Chí Linh-Sao Đỏ district of Hải Dương province.
 She then founded the Peace Society of Heavenly Mediums (Đoàn đồng thiên Hòa Bình).
 Reportedly, the movement had around 24,000 followers by 2014.

 The Vietnamese government's attempts to immortalize Hồ Chí Minh were also met with significant controversies and opposition.
 The regime is sensitive to anything that might question the official hagiography.
 This includes references to Hồ Chí Minh's personal life that might detract from the image of the dedicated "father of the revolution", the "celibate married only to the cause of revolution".
 William Duiker's Ho Chi Minh: A Life (2000) was candid on the matter of Hồ Chí Minh's liaisons.
 The government sought cuts in the Vietnamese translation and banned distribution of an issue of the Far Eastern Economic Review, which carried a small item about the controversy.

-Many authors writing on Vietnam argued on the question of whether Hồ Chí Minh was fundamentally a nationalist or a Communist.
+Many authors writing on Vietnam argued on the question of whether Hồ Chí Minh was fundamentally a nationalist or a communist.
+Recent scholarship has demonstrated Hồ's longstanding commitment to communist ideology.
+Official historiography in Vietnam criticizes interpretations that portray Hồ as merely a nationalist rather than as a dedicated Marxist–Leninist revolutionary.